£210 Find Cheap Flights from London to Florida

 The average price of all round-trip flights from London to Florida clicked on KAYAK for each day over the last 12 months.

-When flying from London to Florida, you should consider leaving on a Monday and avoid Sundays if you are looking for the best rates.
-For your return to London, you’ll find the best rates on Tuesdays and the most expensive ones on Saturdays.
+When flying from London to Florida, you should consider leaving on a Wednesday and avoid Saturdays if you are looking for the best rates.
+For your return to London, you’ll find the best rates on Sundays and the most expensive ones on Saturdays.

 How far in advance should I book a flight from London to Florida?